- Best Multi-Regional: Best Friends Animal Society

 Best in New York: North Shore Animal League America

 Founded in 1944, North Shore Animal League is one of the largest no-kill rescues in the country.
 Located on Long Island in Port Washington, North Shore places over 18,000 pets on average every year.
 In addition to its main location near New York City, it also has a location in the Adirondacks.
 Its adoption process is fairly straightforward.
 You will work with an adoption coordinator to find a pet that suits your lifestyle and fits your needs.
 You can visit cats and dogs in person at the shelter or set up meet-and-greets for any pet that may be fostered in a home.

 Adoption fees range from $50 to $350, depending on the type and age of the pet you are interested in adopting.
-This includes a spay or neuter and up to 15 days of medical care at its facility.
 In some cases, you can adopt a pet the same day you apply, but it depends on the availability and whether you find the right match.

 Best in Chicago: Paws Chicago